Size5.5 inches (14 cm)

 - Juvenile displays a blue-rimmed black spot on each side of its body.

 - Reaches 5.5 inches (14 cm) in length.
-It and other members of the genus Centropyge are smaller than most other angelfish.
+This species and other members of the genus Centropyge are smaller than most other angelfish.

 - Diet consists of filamentous algae.

-- Occurs from the east Philippines, Micronesia and New Guinea to French Polynesia and the Eastern Indian Ocean at the Christmas and Cocos-Keeling Islands.
+- Occurs from the eastern Philippines, Micronesia and New Guinea to French Polynesia and the Eastern Indian Ocean.

 - Common and abundant in certain areas of its range, but remains rare in Australia and New Guinea.

-- Found in coral-rich lagoons and seaward reefs in water depths to 82 feet (25 m), but usually is encountered in more shallow waters.
+- Found in coral-rich lagoons and seaward reefs in water depths to 82 feet (25 m), but usually is found in more shallow waters.

-- Generally spawns in the evening at about sunset within a short 8-10 minute period.
+- Generally spawns in the evening around sunset within a short 8-10 minute period.

 - The female quickly swims up into the water column followed by a larger male who presses his snout against the female’s abdomen.